State Rep. Warren Kampf is serving his third term as the representative of Pennsylvania’s 157th Legislative District in

 In 2012, he was named co-chair of the House Life Science Caucus, the first freshman legislator to hold this honor.
-He also serves on the Liquor Control, Local Government, Consumer Affairs, and Urban Affairs committees.
+He also serves on the Appropriations, Liquor Control, Consumer Affairs, and Urban Affairs committees.

 Learn more on his Facebook page